What is an Ignition Interlock Device (IID)?

 For those convicted of a felony DUI or driving with a BAC of .18 or higher,

-they must have an IID in their car(s) for 12 to 36 months.
-The judge determines
+they must have an IID in their car(s) for one to three years.
+The judge

-a certified service provider every 90 days, at least.
+service provider every 90 days, if not sooner.

 In regards to cases where the judge imposes an IID requirement on DUI defendants